dltj/dltj-blog/content/2023-02-04-replayweb-for-social-media.md

 Although there is still a bit to go before it goes away (or, more likely, puts up a paywall to view tweets), it seems prudent to save Twitter content so it can be viewed later.
 Most people do this with a screenshot of a tweet, but that doesn't capture the fidelity of the Twitter experience.

-Ed Summers pointed out a {% include robustlink.html href="https://apnews.com/article/technology-police-government-surveillance-covid-19-3f3f348d176bc7152a8cb2dbab2e4cc4" versionurl="https://web.archive.org/web/20230204174731/https://apnews.com/article/technology-police-government-surveillance-covid-19-3f3f348d176bc7152a8cb2dbab2e4cc4" versiondate="2023-02-04" title="Police seize on COVID-19 tech to expand global surveillance | AP News" anchor="recent article" %} from the Associated Press that embedded a functional archive of a tweet.
+Ed Summers pointed out a {{ robustlink(href="https://apnews.com/article/technology-police-government-surveillance-covid-19-3f3f348d176bc7152a8cb2dbab2e4cc4", versionurl="https://web.archive.org/web/20230204174731/https://apnews.com/article/technology-police-government-surveillance-covid-19-3f3f348d176bc7152a8cb2dbab2e4cc4", versiondate="2023-02-04", title="Police seize on COVID-19 tech to expand global surveillance | AP News", anchor="recent article") }} from the Associated Press that embedded a functional archive of a tweet.
 (Scroll down nearly to the end of the article.)

 {% include image.html
 float="left"